andrewdcamp/andrewdcamp.github.io/_posts/2020-5-01-Group Assignment.md

 This sounded like a job for technology to me, so I offered to try to put something together to automate the effort.

+This is an alternative approach to the solution in part 1 of this project, where I attempted to used linear programming to solve the same problem.

 ### Here are the rules
 * The groups must be as close to 16 people as possible (one over or under is okay) with a single leader assigned to each
 + The ideal assignment would “mix up” the members by various attributes so each group has as little in common as possible